weng-lab/krews/docs/state.md

 # Output and State

-## Caching
+## Avoiding Repeats

 Tasks can often be expensive, so we don't want to repeat them if we don't need to.
-That's where caching comes in.

-For every file created by a task run found in the "outputs" directory, we save the following data related to the file and task runs that created it:

-- File path
-- File last modified time (for tracking changes)
-- Task name
-- Docker Image
-- Command
-- Inputs (as JSON)
-- Params (as JSON)

-For each task run, if these fields match was we have saved and the file still exists in the outputs directory with the same last modified time, we skip the running the task.

-## State File

-Krews keeps it's cache in a SQLite file database.
-This file is periodically copied into your working directory under state/cache.db.
-It should NOT be deleted if you want to make full use of caching.
+That's why every time we execute a task run, we first check if all the output files already exist in the `outputs/` directory.
+If they do, that run gets skipped.

+In the cases where output files are marked as optional, a special `.none` file will be checked instead.
+These files get created if a task run is successful, but an optional output file is not found.

 ## Reports